Black Earth Rising: Production

 The series was commissioned as Black Earth Rising in 2017.
 For some time during production it was known as The Forgiving Earth, but it went back to its original title by April 2018.
+The series is a co-production between BBC Two and Netflix.

 During a night shoot of a car stunt scene in Ghana, camera operator Mark Milsome was killed.

-The production used a private residence in Sevenoaks, Kent for some of the filming; the swimming pool of the residence doubled for a spa hotel in Paris.
+The production used a private residence in Sevenoaks, Kent, for some of the filming; the swimming pool of the residence doubled for a spa hotel in Paris.

+Release

+The show aired on BBC Two in the UK starting on 10 September 2018;

+Netflix began streaming the show internationally outside the UK on 25 January 2019.

 Reception

 Critics were overwhelmingly positive.
 The miniseries has a score of 79% positive reviews on review aggregator Rotten Tomatoes, with the consensus: "Black Earth Rising is an exceptional political thriller, confronting relevant challenges and deep-seated geopolitical problems with storytelling verve and a wise refusal to provide any easy answers."